phastlight/phastlight/README.md

 phrase, they can be used only as local development server and as a proof of concept integrating with phastlight.
 It will be ideal if each framework in PHP can come up with some asynchronous components.

+Benchmark do show that Phalcon Framework and Symfony2 HTTP Foundation integration brings quite good results.

 At this phrase, phastlight is good for high concurrency, low data transfer, non cpu intensive web/mobible applications.

 ##Installation: